botea14/fivem_neon_rgb/README.md

 Key HOME -- change in cl_neon.lua if you want to set it to other key (last row)

 Works also with /neon chat command.

+BUGS:
+-passager is able to change color (visible only for passager) -car will keep neons and headlights turned on after player leaves it.
+-maybe others...